blazium-engine/blazium-docs/contributing/development/core_and_modules/core_types.rst

 Allocating memory
 -----------------

-Godot has many tools for tracking memory usage in a game, especially during debug.
+Blazium has many tools for tracking memory usage in a game, especially during debug.
 Because of this, the regular C and C++ library calls should not be used.
 Instead, a few other ones are provided.

-For C-style allocation, Godot provides a few macros:
+For C-style allocation, Blazium provides a few macros:

 .. code-block:: none